 When you think about it, the entire New Testament tells the story of a nation (the Israelites) who believes that they completely understand the scriptures, who God is, and what he requires of them.
 When a prophet (who turns out to be God himself) shows up on the scene to tell them otherwise, they kill him — having complete and utter confidence that they’re correct in their theology and practice.

 Two thousand years later, the church often takes the same imperious position that the Pharisees and Sadducees shared.
 “We have complete confidence that [there are] no more questions without definitive answers.”
-Because many Christians exist within a bubble that reverberates our own positions and ideas, they take their imagined unanimity as confirmation that they’re right.
+Because many Christians exist within a bubble that reverberates our own positions and ideas, they sometimes miss the signs of religious brainwashing.
+They take their imagined unanimity as confirmation that they’re right.
 Truth is on their side.

 A good example of this phenomenon came up in a political discussion I had yesterday.
 Someone said to me, “I know the media is lying about Trump’s low popularity.
 As I drive around our community, all I see are Trump signs.”
 This statement perfectly sums up the problem of perspective.
 This person and I live in a fairly small county, and political yard signs in a rural setting are not the ideal way to judge the health of a political candidate … but in the end, we believe what we see (especially when it confirms what we believe).